-If you're looking for one of 2022's best mechanical keyboards then you'll know there's nothing quite like them.
-These smartly engineered, precision pieces of hardware will give you unbeatable accuracy and responsiveness when it comes to computer input, and it doesn't hurt that they look very cool as well.
+If you're looking for one of 2022's best mechanical keyboards then you're in the right place.
+These smartly engineered, precision pieces of hardware will give you unbeatable accuracy and responsiveness when it comes to key input.

-What's more, there's a mechanical keyboard for everyone.
-All kinds of designs and price points are covered, and that's before you get into one of the key specs of any mechanical keyboard: the switches under the keys.
-These affect the travel, the responsiveness, and even the noise of the typing experience, so choose wisely.
+What's more, there's a mechanical keyboard for everyone, as we'll get to in our best-of list.
+All kinds of designs and price points are covered.
+And that's before you get into one of the key specs of any mechanical keyboard: the switches under the keys, which affect the travel, the responsiveness, and even the noise of the typing experience – and you can read our buying advice at the bottom of this very article.

-To help you narrow down your search through the many, many mechanical keyboards on the market, we've covered most of the ground for you, looking at the key details of each of the top contenders to bring you a carefully created list of our top picks.
-There's a good chance that the best mechanical keyboard for you is in here somewhere.
+To help you narrow down your search through the many mechanical keyboards on the market, we've covered most of the ground for you, looking at the key details of each of the top contenders to bring you a carefully created list of our top picks.

 If you're a gamer then we also advise you to check out T3's best gaming keyboards buying guide, too, as it is filled with mechanical keyboards that are ideal for gaming.